 However, there is a common misconception that data scraping and crawling refer to the same thing.
 While the two terms mainly apply to processes used while dealing with web data and are often used interchangeably, they differ.

 Crawling refers to the use of crawlers or bots to crawl web pages by following hyperlinks.
 Its primary purpose is to index web pages and create entries for search engines.
-Web crawling is the reason every time you search a term on the internet, a list of websites with the right information appears.
+Web crawling is why every time you search a term on the internet, a list of websites with the right information appears.
 These websites are arranged from the most relevant to the least relevant.

 Scraping refers to the collection of data with a specific goal in mind and from targeted sources.
 For instance, you can scrape prices from e-commerce websites or customer feedback from review websites.